natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 facial features become more ursine.
 While in this form, the ranger gains a +8 enhancement bonus to Strength and he does not suffer any reduction of speed.
-Alternatively, the ranger can polymorph into the form of a bear as if the caster of *[beast shape
+Alternatively, the ranger can polymorph into the form of a bear as if the caster of *[Beast Shape
 IV]*.

 *Form of the Cat*: The ranger's muscles become lean and defined, and his